dotnet/msbuild/documentation/High-level-overview.md

 # MSBuild API
-The MSBuild API is .NET library with a focus on building and extracting data from MSBuild projects.
+The MSBuild API is .NET library with a focus on building and fetching data from MSBuild projects.
 It is used by Visual Studio and .NET SDK to integrate MSBuild as their project build system.
 This API is also available for any third parties to use.

 # Engine
 The MSBuild Engine's main responsibility is to execute the build instructions and process the results of builds.
 This includes managing the extensibility that MSBuild offers, integrating customizations into the build process even if they're authored by third parties.

-The MSBuild engine's logic is divided into two main stages: the evalution stage and the execution stage.
+The MSBuild engine's logic is divided into two main stages:
+- evalution stage
+- execution stage.

 ## Entry points
 There are a few entry points for the MSBuild engine: Visual Studio, .NET SDK and the CLI executable (`MSBuild.exe` on Windows).
 These partner products are implementations or extensions of the MSBuild API, and we do care about their smooth integration with MSBuild, but do not support them directly.
 We only officially support the MSBuild API.

 The inputs necessary to start a build include:
- - Build logic for the projects, either from the project's XML, or from imports referenced the entry point project.
+ - Build logic for the projects, typically the entry point project's XML or from the imports within.
  - User defined imports
  - The generated build imports (`.g.props` and `.g.targets`) from NuGet restore.

 An example of the imported build logic is the `<Project Sdk="Microsoft.NET.Sdk">` that can be seen in some of the built-in .NET templates.
-This indicates that the project will use build logic that comes with the .NET SDK.
+This indicates that the project will use build logic logic from the `Microsoft.NET.Sdk` component comes with the .NET SDK.

 More on this in the [Restore](#restore) section below.